KEELY O'BRIEN

 Keely O’Brien: Creator/Performer

 Keely (she/her) is an interdisciplinary artist with extensive experience in community engagement and social practice, as well as experimental theatre.
 She is interested in merging these areas, inviting the public to participate in unusual meaning-making experiences.
 Her practice has a strong visual arts and design component and a distinct, inviting aesthetic.
 Keely’s work includes participatory performance, imaginative ephemera, and interactive experiences.
-She is Co-Artistic Director of theatre company Popcorn Galaxies, which has created 15 new works since 2013 and has been presented in Vancouver, Edmonton, Whitehorse, and Halifax. |
+She is Co-Artistic Director of theatre company Popcorn Galaxies, which has created 15 new works since 2013 and has been presented in Vancouver, Edmonton, Whitehorse, and Halifax.

 Alex Mah: Sound Designer

-electroacoustic music investigates time and timbre and his written music explores embodied
+Alex (he/him) is an interdisciplinary artist, composer-musician, and performer.
+His electroacoustic music investigates time and timbre and his written music explores embodied concepts such as chance, choice, and relationality in performance.

 Andie Lloyd: Projection & Lighting Designer

-primarily as a lighting & video designer for live performance, as well as a digital platform
+Andie (any pronouns) is a queer interdisciplinary artist and community advocate.
+Andie works primarily as a lighting & video designer for live performance, as well as a digital platform consultant, visual artist, writer, media artist and VJ.

 Veronique/V West: Access Consultant

-draws from their lived experience of neurodivergence, madness, and chronic illness.
+Veronique/V (she/they) is a non-binary artist, arts worker, and disability advocate.
+Their practice draws from their lived experience of neurodivergence, madness, and chronic illness.
 Their projects explore how disability can reshape understandings of self, kin, and community.

 Maiko Yamamoto: Mentor

-Robert Azevedo: Production & Stage Manager
+Joël Azevedo: Production & Stage Manager

-Robert (they/them) is a dance artist based in Corner Brook, NL.
+Joël (they/them) is a dance artist based in Corner Brook, NL.
 As an independent artist their skill set includes production, stage, and tour management (with an emphasis on logistics coordinating for non-traditional shows and venues).

 5. Touring Requirements Overview